-With more than 300 positions in asana, or in simpler words, physical yoga, a beginner is bound to feel overwhelmed.
+With more than 300 positions in asana, a beginner is bound to feel overwhelmed.

 If you’re new to yoga, you might want to start with basic poses.

 This will help you with more complicated poses in the future.
 Let’s have a quick look through some of the most basic and easiest yoga poses that every beginner should be able to do.

 The Mountain pose forms the basis of all standing poses.
 It teaches you to ground into your feet and lets you feel the earth beneath your feet.
 It looks like simple standing, but there is a lot that goes on while you’re standing in this posture.

 How to Do It: Stand with your feet together and press down on all your toes as you start to spread them.
 Lift your kneecaps slowly and lift yourself up through inner thighs.
 As you lift your chest up, draw in your abdominals and press the shoulder tops down.
 Open your chest, but face your palms towards your body.
 Raise your head slowly up and breathe in deeply.
 Hold for about 5 to 8 breaths.

 Interested in more yoga poses?
 Install Yoga HD Theme for Google Chrome and get great HD wallpaper images of yoga poses every time you open a new tab.

 This yoga pose is quite simple to achieve and is a part of most yoga practices.
 It strengthens the body.